-Manual machines have several nice benefits that may make them preferable to an electric machine.
+Manual machines have several nice benefits that may make them preferable to an electric coffee grinding machine.
 They are more portable, don’t need to be positioned next to a mains socket, less likely to break down and they offer a much more tactile experience of making coffee.
 They’re actually perfect for camping or hiking unlike an electric grinder!

-Obviously, if you have a ton of beans you need to grind each day or reason why you may physically struggle to grind your own beans then this article is not for you.
-Instead, you will want to check out our list of best electric grinders.
+Obviously, if you have a ton of beans you need to grind each day or have a reason why you may physically struggle to grind your own beans, then this article is not for you.
+Instead, you will want to check out our list of best electric coffee grinders.

 This article will look at some of the best and most popular hand coffee grinders out there.
 It will also explain what you should look for in a manual coffee grinder.